 Electricity is by pre-arrangement only.
 You must bring your own extension cords.

 Subletting exhibit space in part or in its entirety is not permitted.

 All exhibitors are expected to conduct themselves with the highest standards of decorum and good taste.
 Exhibitors are expected to abide by the Twin Cities Veg Fest Code of Conduct.
 In particular, exhibitors should not use sexualized images, activities, or other material.
-Booth staff (including volunteers) should not use sexualized clothing/uniforms/costumes, or otherwise create a sexualized environment.
+Table staff (including volunteers) should not use sexualized clothing/uniforms/costumes, or otherwise create a sexualized environment.

 Twin Cities Veg Fest reserves the right to eject exhibitors violating these guidelines or our Code of Conduct.

 Food Samples/Food Court Vendors

 Exhibitors who are offering food samples are required to bring a minimum of 2,000 free food samples.